Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Conservation laws of parabolic systems

 and thus by the previous lemma,

 so that $D_a f \in \cinfinity{\M{r+1}}$. \end{proof}

-\section{Conservation Laws of Parabolic Systems}
+\section{Conservation laws of parabolic systems}

-The first step in calculating the space of conservation laws for a parabolic system is to compute $E^{1,n}_1$.
-The statement of the following Theorem uses the omitted index notation, wherein for an anti-symmetric index set $I$, the $(n+1-|I|)$-form $\omegas{I}$ is defined by
+The first step in calculating the space of conservation laws for a parabolic system is to com\-pute~$E^{1,n}_1$.
+The statement of the following Theorem uses the omitted index notation, wherein for an~anti-symmetric index set $I$, the $(n+1-|I|)$-form $\omegas{I}$ is defined by

 with sign so that